-Cycling is not ideal as there are no dedicated cycle routes and the roads are mainly steep and winding single track lanes with occasional passing places.
+Cycling is not ideal as there are no dedicated cycle routes and the roads are mainly narrow and winding single track lanes with occasional passing places with a national speed limit 60mph.

 Local facilities

 "The provision of local amenities can improve mobility and social engagement among older adults" (Levasseur 2015).